dimohamdy/Twitter-Cleaner/README.md

 consumer secret needed to access Twitter's API.
 Start the server with those variables set to the appropriate credentials.

+you should create twitter App and use the “Consumer Key” and “Consumer Secret”  check [link](https://codeboxr.com/how-to-create-twitter-app/)

 ```bash
 $ CONSUMER_KEY=__TWITTER_CONSUMER_KEY__ CONSUMER_SECRET=__TWITTER_CONSUMER_SECRET__ node server.js
 ```